MeTuseL/poe-build-pricer/README.md

 ## 2. Current state of the project
 ### What is done
-Currently, the project only has a fonctional demo, work by launching a first local server from the python/django backend/ folder and a second local server from the React frontend/ folder
+Currently, the project only has a functional demo, work by launching a first local server from the python/django backend/ folder and a second local server from the React frontend/ folder

 Features currently implemented :
 1. A webpage to input a PoB code